RXIX - Session Topics

 - What roles can purification and recovery sciences play in cell collection, selection, enrichment, depletion and its automation and scale up?

-- What are the current challenges in viral vector production, scale up, impurity removal and downstream processes?
+- What are the current challenges in viral vector, RNA, and DNA production, scale up, impurity removal and downstream processes?
 How can these challenges be addressed using conventional technologies?
 What new approaches will need to come to bear to meet this need?

 - What are some unique considerations for cGMP manufacturing of gene and cell therapies (e.g. designing of multi-product facilities, automation and equipment design, scale-up/scale-out of processes)?